Outlander Classic Tour 2024

 The experience of several years has taught us that there are always individual things (like shopping!) that people absolutely have to do on the last afternoon and so the group gets depleted.
 We have therefore decided to end the tour in mid afternoon in Edinburgh.
 Last night at the same B&B where you started.

 Price, Transport, Guide, Accommodation and Shopping

-The tour will be for a maximum of seven people travelling in a nine seater minibus.
+The tour will be for a maximum of six people travelling in a nine seat vehicle.

 Breakfast is included throughout; lunch is not included.
-Dinner is included for the two nights at the Nairn B&B. At the other overnight stops there is a range of bar meals and more formal options.
+Dinner is included for one night.
+At the other overnight stops there is a range of bar and restaurant meal options.

 - Bed and Breakfast for nine nights

 - Services of tour guide for seven days